 I needed 3 & 1/4 planks to cover the width of the king bed, and I wanted it to go 30″high.
 Important note!
-I thought that each sleeve had a mix of colors in it like the picture on the front showed.
+I thought that each sleeve had a mix of colours in it like the picture on the front showed.
 This turned out to be false.
-They were all the same color in the package.
-Thankfully I had grabbed a variety of sleeve colors as I was examining them in the store.
-So if you are using these exact same vinyl plank decals, then be sure you grab an assortment of colors to get this look.
+They were all the same colour in the package.
+Thankfully I had grabbed a variety of sleeve colours as I was examining them in the store.
+So if you are using these exact same vinyl plank decals, then be sure you grab an assortment of colours to get this look.
 This project used 5 packages at $2.50 each!
 Cheap DIY headboard here we come!

 Prep Your Wall for the Plank Decal